Cubs come back to beat Nationals 6-4 in 10 innings | WHIZ News

+WASHINGTON (AP) — With so much attention focused on Daniel Murphy’s return to Washington for the first time since he was traded to the Chicago Cubs, it was his in-game replacement — David Bote — who once again tormented the Nationals.

-WASHINGTON (AP) — Pinch-hitter David Bote had an RBI double and scored in the 10th inning as the Chicago Cubs came back to beat the Washington Nationals 6-4 on Thursday night in the opener of a four-game series.
+Bote had a pinch-hit RBI double and scored in the 10th inning as the Cubs came back to beat the Nationals 6-4 on Thursday night in the opener of a four-game series.

-Bote, who hit a two-out grand slam in the bottom of the ninth inning to give the Cubs a 4-3 win over the Nationals on Aug.
-12 in Chicago, knocked a 100 mph fastball from Jimmy Cordero (1-2) into right field to score Albert Almora Jr. Bote came home on a single by pinch-hitter Taylor Davis.
+Bote, who hit a two-out grand slam in the bottom of the ninth to give the Cubs a 4-3 win over Washington on Aug.
+12 at Wrigley Field, knocked a 100 mph fastball from Jimmy Cordero (1-2) into right field to score Albert Almora Jr. Bote came home on a single by pinch-hitter Taylor Davis.

+Bote, who finished the game at second base, was certain Nats fans hadn’t forgotten what he did in Chicago last month.

+“I heard the boos today,” Bote said.
+“I love it.
+It’s fun.
+You love to be part of that.”

-Daniel Murphy went 1 for 5 with a strikeout in his first return to Washington since the Nationals traded him to the Cubs on Aug 21.
+Murphy went 1 for 5 with a strikeout during his first game in Washington since he was dealt to the Cubs on Aug 21.

-Chicago has won two straight and leads the NL Central by 4½ games over Milwaukee.
+While Chicago has the best record in the National League and leads the NL Central by 4½ games over Milwaukee, manager Joe Maddon is still looking to tighten up some things and admits he becomes a perfectionist at times.

+“We’ve got to work better at-bats,” Maddon said.
+“I’m talking about October, I’m not just talking about Sept.
+6. I love the fight, tremendous fight, but there’s little things now that have held us back in the past that I don’t want to see hold us back now.”

 Washington has lost three straight to fall to 69-72.
 The Nationals are three games under .500 for the first time since April 30.